 English requirement: A minimum TOEFL score of 550 (paper-based), 213 (computer-based), 80 (internet-based) or International English Language Testing System IELTS (6.5) is needed.
-The test should have been taken within a year of the date a completed application is filed.
+The test should have been taken within two (2) years of the date a completed application is filed.

 Students can also be admitted to the Master's program upon successful completion of a University of Winnipeg designed pre-Master's program which consists of a set of upper-level undergraduate courses.
 Please contact the Department for details.

 The Department allows students to begin their program in September or January.
 For admission for each of these start dates, Canadian/U.S. students should send their applications with complete supporting documentation to the Office of Graduate Studies no less than three (3) months before the intended start date.
-All other students should send their applications with complete supporting documentation no later than six months (6) before the intended start date.
-Application form can be downloaded fromhttp://www.uwinnipeg.ca/index/grad-studies-programs
+All other students should send their applications with complete supporting documentation before the following deadlines: Fall (September) intake - February 1st and for Winter (January) intake - July 1st.
+Application form can be downloaded from http://www.uwinnipeg.ca/index/grad-studies-programs